-Huh?
-I presume I have to log into my account to get out of these emails.
+I have to log into my account to get out of these emails.
 So I try that, but my login information is rejected.
 Instead of going through the dance to get my password (via email, of course), I decide to just mark the message as spam.

 3. Offer a chance to “opt-down” rather than to just opt out.

 People want to be able to control how often they hear from you.
 So let them.
 I especially like to see a note in the footer that tells people they can get fewer emails if they want.
 But that doesn’t happen very often.
-An “update your preferences” link that goes to a page like this is the next best thing.
+An “update your preferences” link that goes to a page is the next best thing.